Monday, 30 June 2014

 Breakfast took place in the dining room where we had eaten our evening meal, at the same table in fact, and once again we were the only people there.

 Our hostess brought croissants, bread, butter, jam and a copious supply of coffee, all of which we devoured.
-We could feel it stocking up our reserves for later in the day.
+We could feel it bolstering our reserves for later in the day.

 As we took our leave, madame told us that we were magnificent and asked how old we were.
 I did not want to alarm her with the information that we were over 70, so I answered with a vague wave that we were probably about the same age as her parents.